antvis/G6/docs/manual/middle/elements/edges/custom-edge.en.md

 G6 provides abundant [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge).
 Besides, the custom machanism allows the users to design their own type of edges.
 An edge with complex graphics shapes, complex interactions, fantastic animations can be implemented easily.

+You are able to custom an edge type by `G6.registerEdge(typeName: string, edgeDefinition: object, extendedTypeName?: string)`, where:
+- `typeName`: the name of the new edge type;
+- `extendedTypeName`: The name of the existing type that will be extended, which can be a built-in edge type, or an existing custom edge type.
+When it is not assigned, the custom edge will not extend any existing edge type;
+- `edgeDefinition`: The definition of the new edge type.
+The required options can be found at [Custom Mechanism API](/en/docs/api/Custom).
+When the `extendedTypeName` is assigned, the functions which are not rewritten will extend from the type with name `extendedTypeName`.

+**Noted** that if the `extendedTypeName` is assigned, the required functions such as `draw`, `update`, and `setState` will extend from `extendedTypeName` unless they are rewritten in `edgeDefinition`.
+Due to this mechanism, a question is often fed back:
+- Q: when the custom edge/node is updated, the re-draw logic is not the same as `draw` or `drawShape` function defined in `edgeDefinition`. e.g., some shapes are not updated as expected, and some text shapes show up.
+- A: Since the `extendedTypeName` is assigned, and the `update` is not implemented in `extendedTypeName`, the `update` of the extended edge type will be called when updating the edge/node, whose logic might be different from the `draw` or `drawShape` defined by yourself.
+To avoid this problem, you can rewrite the `update` by `undefined` in `edgeDefinition`.
+When `update` is `undefined`, the `draw` or `drawShape` will be called when updating the edge/node.

 In this document, we will introduce the custom edge by four examples: <br />1.
 Register a brand new edge; <br />2.
-Register an edge by extending a built-in edge; <br />3.
-Register an edge with interactions and styles; <br />4.
+Register an edge by extending a built-in edge; <br />2.
+Register an edge with an extra shape; <br />4.
+Register an edge with interactions and styles; <br />5.
 Register an edge with custom arrow.

 ## 1. Register a Brand New Edge